 What is a Combined Choir rehearsal?

-A cluster rehearsal is a combined rehearsal for students and school choir teachers / HPI choir teachers from neighbouring schools where the Director of Music or Assistant Director of Music, engage the students in the teaching and consolidation of the repertoire.
+A Combined Choir rehearsal is a rehearsal for your choir students PLUS choir students and choir teachers from neighbouring schools where the Director (Robyn) or Assistant Director of Music (Cathy), engage the students in the teaching and learning of songs from the repertoire.

 - So your choir students work with either Robyn or Cathy, and begin a ‘relationship’ which continues to develop with future choir visits and assessments, concert rehearsals and performances, solo pre-audition workshops, solo auditions and masterclasses.

 - To model good choir practice – for the students AND choir teachers.

-- To provide the experience of singing and working with a larger choir, ie the concept of the ‘mass choir’ with a big team of singers!
+- To provide the experience of singing and being a member of a bigger choir, ie the concept of the ‘mass choir’ with a large team of singers!

-- To motivate students and promote the idea that “choir is fun” – to begin the ‘choir effect’ in your school!
+- To motivate students and promote the idea that “choir is fun” – to help create a ‘choir effect’ in your school!

 - To teach some “tricky bits” to students AND choir teachers (who are still getting to know the repertoire early in the year).

-- To learn specific warm ups / choral techniques / teaching strategies (ongoing observation opportunity / PD).
+- So YOU can learn warm ups and observe specific choral pedagogy and strategies (ongoing observation opportunity / PD).

-- To make connections with local schools in your area, especially between HPI’s and choir teachers AND create opportunities for future collaborations – rehearsals, bus travel, etc.
+- So YOU can make connections with local schools in your area, and create opportunities for future collaborations with neighbouring choirs – rehearsals, bus travel, etc.

 - To promote the values of participation, equity and inclusivity for ALL students, choir teachers and support staff.

-- To ensure a consistent approach to teaching the repertoire.
+- To promote a consistent approach to teaching the repertoire.

-- All ‘Adelaide Festival’ metropolitan schools must attend or host a cluster rehearsal during Weeks 3 - 7 of Term 1.
+- All ‘Adelaide Festival’ metropolitan schools must attend or host a Combined Choir rehearsal during Weeks 3 - 7 of Term 1.

 - The cluster rehearsal is held at a HOST school, and one or more schools will attend, according to their choir rehearsal day and location, meaning students may walk to a nearby host school, or be transported by bus / private cars.

 - Plan your cluster rehearsal for about 1 1⁄2 hours to include:

-- Set up of venue - chairs, keyboard / piano, sound system, etc
+- Setting up the rehearsal space with chairs, keyboard / piano, sound system, etc